deanlaw/cfcgenerator/trunk/cfcGenerator/readme.txt

 You can override the stylesheets used by a specific DSN.
 The custom stylesheets should be placed in a subfolder of /xsl/projects/ with the same name as your ColdFusion DSN.
 You will find a copy of the core files in there under the prototype folder that you can copy or rename.
 By default, if a folder exists for a given DSN, the system will generate off those.
 You will need a seperate yac.xml file for each custom project.

+Special thanks to Beth Bowden for contributing Oracle support.

 If you need assistance or would like to contribute to this project, email brian.rinaldi@gmail.com